 Things that are happening in the world around us can make us feel scared, unhappy or worried.
 You’re not alone.
-A lot of people will be feeling this way right now, but there are some small things you can do to help you feel more positive and to help you look after yourself and others in your community.
+A lot of people will be feeling this way right now, but there are some small things you can do to help you feel more positive and to help you look after yourself and others and try to stay positive.

 Remember not everything online is true

-There is lots of news out there and while most people online are well meaning, not all of the information you come across online is true.
-Keep to official news sources and find out the most up to date information about what’s happening in Scotland through the Scottish Government webpage.
+There is lots of news out there and while most people online are well-meaning, not all of the information you come across online is true.
+Keep to official news sources and find out the most up-to-date information about what’s happening in Scotland and how you can get support through trusted sources.

 …but also make time to relax

 It’s also important to make time to relax and switch off from the world around us.
+Distractions can be good too!
 People relax in different ways.
-It could be reading a book, having a cuddle with your pet, doing some colouring in or some meditation or relaxation exercises.
+It could be reading a book, having a cuddle with your pet, doing some colouring or some meditation or relaxation exercises.